-DIGITAL INPUTS - The sixteen digital inputs are continuously scanned by the controller.
+DIGITAL INPUTS - The digital inputs are continuously scanned by the controller.
 The controller determines if the input is high or low.
 Each input has full ESD protection.
-The sixteen digital inputs are treated as 2 bytes, scanned into the microprocessor and stored for retrieval by the host PC.
+Each group of 16 digital inputs are treated as a double byte, scanned into the microprocessor and stored for retrieval by the host PC.
 Note that a closure on the input pin results in a 1 in the corresponding bit.
 An open results in a 0.